scott-knight/linux-on-windows-11/README.md

 # Installing Linux on Windows 11

 This content demonstrates how to setup Linux (Ubuntu) on Windows 11, to semi-replicate a Mac terminal setup for developing Ruby on Rails (or any other code you would want to use).
+I tried installing Debian, but it's thinner than Ubuntu (which comes with everything).
+You can literally following 90% of the install steps and use debian, but you will not be able to install linuxs tools using wajig, you'll have to use `apt` or `apt-get`.

 ### DISCLAMER